By Gaby Dufresne-Cyr, CBT-FLE

-1. The victim doesn’t go to the hospital/veterinarian and doesn’t report the event to police.
+1. The victim doesn’t go to the hospital/veterinarian and doesn’t report the event to the police.
 Consequence: Nothing.
 People move on.

-2. The victim goes to the hospital/veterinarian and doesn’t report the event to police or hospital/veterinarian.
+2. The victim goes to the hospital/veterinarian and doesn’t report the event to the police or hospital/veterinarian.
 Consequence: Dog owner goes free.

-4. The victim goes to the hospital/veterinarian and does report the event to police or hospital/veterinarian.
+4. The victim goes to the hospital/veterinarian and does report the event to the police or hospital/veterinarian.
 Consequence: police and/or canine patrol investigate, dog normally dies.

 When police investigate they assess and identify the dog.
 If the dog is deemed dangerous police can shoot to kill the canine, take the animal into custody, call the canine patrol, or leave the dog in his family.
-Once police are called, a mandatory ten day quarantine is established.
+Once police are called, a mandatory ten-day quarantine is established.
 The following by-laws are from Mme.
 Vadnais’ borough of Pointe-aux-Trembles (sorry, it’s in French).